jakt/JANetworking/README.md

 - `setUpRefreshTimer(timeInterval:TimeInterval)` - Set the refresh interval for the token

 ### JANetworkingError
-If any issues arise during a server call a `JANetworkingError` object will be created.
+If any issues arise during a server call, a `JANetworkingError` object will be created.
 This object includes the status code, an easily readable `errorType`, and more detailed `errorData`.
 Example:
 ```
 if let err:JANetworkingError = error {
     print("NETWORK ERROR: \(err.errorType.errorTitle())")